rollbar/rollbar-java/README.md

 **JavaDocs**

-JavaDocs can be found here: https://javadoc.io/doc/com.rollbar
+For quick reference into the code, you can reference the JavaDocs here: https://javadoc.io/doc/com.rollbar

 **Project gradle tasks**